canonical/pgbouncer-k8s-operator/README.md

 ## OCI Images

-This charm uses the canonical pgbouncer-container docker image, available here: [https://github.com/canonical/pgbouncer-container](https://github.com/canonical/pgbouncer-container).
+This charm uses the canonical pgbouncer-container docker image, available [here](https://github.com/canonical/pgbouncer-container).
 As this container has not been uploaded anywhere, **you will need to build this image locally and import it into your container registry before use**, following the instructions in [CONTRIBUTING.md]([CONTRIBUTING.md](https://github.com/canonical/pgbouncer-k8s-operator/CONTRIBUTING.md)).

 ## License